bgarcial/async_python_programming_presentation/README.md

 ## Cooperative Concurrency - Doing Real Work, With Non-Blocking Calls (Twisted)

 This version of the program (example_7.py) uses the Twisted module to do essentially the same thing as the Gevent module, download the URL contents in a non-blocking manner.
 Twisted is a very powerful system, and takes a fundementally different approach to create asynchronous programs.
 Where Gevent modifies modules to make their synchronous code asynchronous, Twisted provides it's own functions and methods to reach the same ends.
-Where example_6.py used the patched requests.get() call to get the contents of the URLs, here we use the Twisted function getPage(url).
+Where example_6.py used the patched requests.get(url) call to get the contents of the URLs, here we use the Twisted function getPage(url).

-In this version the @defer.inlineCallbacks works together with the 'yield getPage(url)' to perform a context switch into the Twisted event loop.
+In this version the '@defer.inlineCallbacks' function decorator works together with the 'yield getPage(url)' to perform a context switch into the Twisted event loop.
 In Gevent the event loop was implied, but in Twisted it's explicitely provided by the 'reactor.run()' statement line near the bottom of the program.

 ### Example 7